BlueberryLanmm/IGME-206-XIA/Project/Shmup Project/README.md

 -   Camera Orientation: Topdown view.
 -   Camera Movement: Fixed camera.
 Background and objects scroll downward with the level.
--   Player Health: Player will have several lives.
+-   Player Health: Player has a health bar.
 -   End Condition: Defeating a stronger boss at the level end, or die before that.
--   Scoring: Player will get score according to the enemies they kill.
+-   Scoring: Player will get score according to the enemies they kill and the time they live.

 ### Game Description